wavefnx0/LitEv/README.md

-# litev 1.0.1
+# LitEv

-**litev** is a seed-based literature evolution analysis tool.
-Starting from a publication, it explores literature **before** and **after** the seed paper, summarizes topic development, highlights possible transitions, and creates an interactive HTML research dashboard.
+litev is a seed-based literature evolution analysis tool.
+Starting from a publication, it explores literature before and after the seed paper, summarizes topic development, highlights possible transitions, and creates an interactive HTML research dashboard.
+I used a similar version for a PhD-thesis in natural sciences.
+It is quite good for understanding the growth of certain research topics which are often very specialized and developed over large time-spans.
+It gives you an idea on which papers to read.
+If you published yourself you can also have a look at how the papers citations evolved until now.

 litev uses **Crossref** and **OpenAlex** for bibliographic metadata.
 Optional AI features run locally through **Ollama**.

-> litev uses citation relationships internally to determine literature scope, but it does **not** display a citation graph or lineage visualization.

 ## Features

-- Start from a DOI, ISBN, PMID, PMCID, arXiv ID, OpenAlex work ID, or bibliographic text.
+- Start from a DOI, ISBN, PMID, PMCID, arXiv ID, OpenAlex work ID.
-- Explore **upstream** literature: references cited by the seed and, optionally, references of those papers.
+- Explore upstream literature: references cited by the seed and, optionally, references of those papers.
-- Explore **downstream** literature: later papers citing the seed and, optionally, later citing generations.
+- Explore downstream literature: later papers citing the seed and, optionally, later citing generations.
 - Summarize topics represented in the seed paper's references.
 - Track topic development and contextual similarity to the seed over time.
-- Highlight exploratory transition candidates without treating them as scientific-quality rankings.
+- Highlight exploratory transition literature.
 - Summarize topics, questions, and reported findings in downstream papers.
 - Optionally summarize selected papers' findings with a local Ollama model.
 - Optionally generate structured future directions and open research questions using local AI.